Robot Brother

 As my brother was in jail, I started writing letters to people in prison.
 What I was about to observe amazed me.

-In this kind of centers, people are forgotten and lose the ability to communicate.
+In these kinds of centers, people are forgotten and lose the ability to communicate.

 Yet, when having the tools to express,